-We are so quick to claim that we are in tune with ourselves and that we know exactly what we’ve been into since our youth that we don’t even stop to realize how much new shit we inevitably let ourselves get into.
+We are so quick to claim that we are in tune with ourselves and that we know exactly what we’ve been into since our youth that we don’t even stop to realize how much new stuff we inevitably let ourselves get into.
 By the time we actually do think about it we are bored of it, and onto the next.
-(I speak for myself, but incase you agree I say we.)
+(I speak for myself, but incase you agree I say we).

 Expand your horizons.

 My friend showed me King Krule.
 Honestly, I thought the music was weird, but it evoked emotion with-in my mind.
-I let myself for the first time take what was going on in my head and let sound express those thoughts.
+I let myself for the first time, take what was going on in my head and let sound express those thoughts.
 I was able to paint a picture with my mind, and that sounds cocky but it’s not, because everyone can do it.
 I think producers are the best at that kind of stuff, you know, getting lost in sound, and finding their way to beautiful melodies in the end.